Survival Food Storage — Buy or DIY?

 Facebook Share Twitter Share Pinterest Share

-Storing food is the cornerstone of prepping for all sorts of disasters or emergencies.
+Storing food that will last for years is the cornerstone of prepping for all sorts of disasters or emergencies.
 Extra food can also keep your family secure during times of financial hardship as well.
-There’s no worse feeling than going to get food and finding nothing but empty shelves.
+There’s no worse feeling than going to get food at the store and finding nothing but empty shelves.

-Food storage comes in all flavors, too; you can buy meal kits, bulk freeze-dried, or even pack and can your own.
+Food storage comes in all flavors, too; you can buy meal kits, bulk freeze-dried, or even pack and can your own essential food stores using jars and mylar bags with a vacuum seal.
 If you’re just starting out with prepping, you might be wondering what direction is best for you and your family.
-If you’ve already started storing up food, you might be looking for a good way to diversify your stock.
+If you’ve already started storing up food, you might be looking for a good way to diversify your stock or find items that last longer at room temperature.

 Several vendors sell prepared meal kits that only require heat and water to use.
 They come packaged for long-term storage with a variety of foods.
 It’s by far the most convenient option; you simply buy and store.